rajgoel/course-scientific-programming/02-lecture/slides.md

   int x; // x must be declared before the input can be assigned to it std::cout << "Enter x: ";
   std::cin >> x;
-  int y; // x must be declared before the value can be assigned to it if (x < 0) {
+  int y; // y must be declared before a value can be assigned to it if (x < 0) {
     y = -x;
   }